kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.77   Landing Decision Point (LDP): Category A.

-\(a\) The LDP is the last point in the approach and landing path from which a balked landing can be accomplished in accordance with §29.85.
+\(a\) The LDP is the last point in the approach and landing path from which a balked landing can be accomplished in accordance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.85   Balked landing: Category A.|§29.85]].

 \(b\) Determination of the LDP must include the pilot recognition time interval following failure of the critical engine.